 Pursuant to the District Agreements, a separate Reserve Fund is established for the benefit of the Series 2021 Assessment Bonds, Series 2021 Contract Revenue Bonds, and Series 2022 Assessment Bonds and held by the Trustee for each series of the bonds.
-Pursuant to the District Agreements, the "Reserve Account Requirement" for the Series 2021 Assessment Bonds and Series 2022 Assessment Bonds and the "Reserve Fund Requirement" for the Series 2021 Contract Revenue Bonds shall be the least of: (i) Maximum Annual Debt Service on the bonds as of the date of issuance, (ii) 125% of average Annual Debt Service on the bonds as of the date of issuance, or (iii) 10% of the proceeds (per section 148 of the Code) of the bonds; provided, however, that such amount shall be reduced as a result of an extraordinary, optional or mandatory sinking fund redemption of the bonds, such that the Reserve Account Requirement or Reserve Fund Requirement, as applicable, is reduced by a percentage equal to the pro rata principal amount of Bonds redeemed by such optional redemption divided by the total principal amount of the Outstanding Bonds prior to such redemption.
+Pursuant to the District Agreements, the "Reserve Account Requirement" for the Series 2021 Assessment Bonds and Series 2022 Assessment Bonds and the "Reserve Fund Requirement" for the Series 2021 Contract Revenue Bonds shall be the least of: (i) Maximum Annual Debt Service on the bonds as of the date of issuance, (ii) 125% of average Annual Debt Service on the bonds; provided, however, that such amount shall be reduced as a result of an extraordinary, optional or mandatory sinking fund redemption of the bonds, such that the Reserve Account Requirement or Reserve Fund Requirement, as applicable, is reduced by a percentage equal to the pro rata principal amount of Bonds redeemed by such optional redemption divided by the total principal amount of the Outstanding Bonds prior to such redemption.